 Read more: How to Avoid Bad House Sits

 Mainly, our point here is this – you don’t want to come off as a high-maintenance house sitter.

-Check out this blog post from the perspective a homeowner about the applications she receives from house sitters for more insight.
+Check out this blog post from the perspective of a homeowner about the applications she receives from house sitters for more insight.

-Structuring Your First House Sitting Message
+3. Structuring Your First House Sitting Message

 We strongly feel that video chats are essential for getting both parties needs discussed and establishing a relationship.
-You can tell way more in a face to face conversation than in messaging.
+You can tell way more in a face-to-face conversation than in messaging.

 Incorporate all of these tips in a message that is short and sweet.
 We find that a 3 paragraph message works well (4 if there is more to say, like if there is a particular connection).
-You don’t want to overwhelm them with an essay detailing all your experience – that’s what your profile is for.
-You also don’t want to make it too short that there’s nothing to interest them.
+You don’t want to make it too short that there’s nothing to interest them.
+But you also don’t want to overwhelm them with an essay detailing all your experience – that’s what your profile is for.

+We have always approached house sitting with this mindset.
 Our society values work ethic and professionalism.
 People won’t take you seriously unless you know how to conduct yourself in a professional manner within a workspace.

 We are well aware that house sitting is quite an unconventional scene, and tends to attract people of alternative lifestyles.
+(Have you seen us?!)